Statutory guidance

 • blue on cream

-Font size
+5.3 Font size

 If font size is enabled for a pupil, at the start of the ‘try it out’ and official check they will be able to increase or decrease the size of the text and number pad on the screen.

-Pause ‘next’ button between questions
+5.4 Pause - ‘next’ button between questions

 The standard version of the check includes 3 seconds pause between questions.
 If this is not long enough for a specific pupil, or the pace of the check may disadvantage the pupil, a ‘Next’ button can be enabled.
-Instead of 3 seconds pause, the pupil can select ‘Next’ when they are ready to start a new question.
-The check administrator should be aware the next question will not appear until the pupil selects the ‘Next’ button and may consider prompting them to select it, if needed.
-There is a 30-minute time limit to complete the check using this access arrangement.
+Instead of automatically progressing to a new question after the 3 seconds pause, the pupil will manually select ‘Next’ when they are ready to start a new question.
+As the next question will not appear until the pupil selects the ‘Next’ button, the check administrator may consider prompting the pupil to select it, where appropriate.

-If the pupil does not complete the check within 30 minutes, the check will time out and have a status of ‘checks that require action’ within the ‘See how many pupils have completed the official check’ section of the MTC service - refer to section 4.1.
+There is a 30 minute time limit to complete the check using this access arrangement.
+If the pupil does not complete the check within 30 minutes, the check will time out and have a status of ‘Checks that require action’ in the ‘See how many pupils have completed the official check’ section of the MTC service (see Reviewing how many pupils completed the check).

-Remove on-screen number pad
+5.5 Remove on-screen number pad

-Enabling this feature will remove the on-screen number pad.
+Enabling this feature will remove the onscreen number pad.
 This may be useful to support pupils who are distracted by it or do not plan to use it.
 Only the question-and-answer box will show on the screen.
 The pupil will need a keyboard to enter their response.

-Input assistance
+5.6 Input assistance

 • unable to enter their own answers

 The input assistant must enter their name at the start of the official check and then accurately input the answers dictated by the pupil.
-They must not be another pupil or a relative, carer or guardian of the pupil.
+They must not be another pupil, or a relative, carer or guardian of the pupil.

-Audio version
+5.7 Audio version

-Audible time alert
+5.8 Audible time alert

-Additional time
+5.9 Additional time

 Pupils cannot have additional time to complete the MTC questions.
 The purpose of the check is to determine whether pupils can recall their times tables fluently.
 Additional time would remove the fluent recall element of the check.

-2.8 Preview the check
+6. Previewing the check

-Pupils can use the ‘try it out’ check from Monday 8 April.
+Pupils can use the ‘try it out’ check from Monday 28 April.

 Pupils must sign in using their ‘try it out’ PIN and school password.

+The ‘try it out’ check contains 3 practice questions, followed by 25 questions.
+There is only one set of questions, but pupils can take it as many times as they need to.
+Pupils will not receive a result for this.

 The ‘try it out’ check is designed to help pupils familiarise themselves with the process and format of the check, including the use of access arrangements.
-There is only one set of questions, but pupils can take the ‘try it out’ check as many times as they need to.

-Pupils should familiarise themselves with the check using the device and input method they will use to take the official check - refer to section 2.4.
+Pupils should use the device and input method they will also use later to take the official check (see ‘Deciding on devices and input methods’ in Preparing for the check).
 Access arrangements used in the ‘try it out’ check will automatically be enabled for the pupil when they sign in to the official check.

-2.9 Generate password and PINs
+7. Generating a password and PINs

 Pupils will access the official check and ‘try it out’ check using a PIN and school password, generated by the school on the day of administration.
 Pupils must only sign in to the MTC using the PIN assigned to them.

 There are separate PINs for the ‘try it out’ check and the official check.
-It is important that school staff do not confuse the different versions during the official check administration window, when both services are available.
+It is important that you do not confuse the different versions during the official check administration window, when both services are available.
 Schools can print their pupils’ PINs on slips, which clearly state if they are for the ‘try it out’ check or the official check.

-PINs for the ‘try it out’ check
+7.1 PINs for the ‘try it out’ check

-Schools can generate ‘try it out’ PINs from Monday 8 April until the end of the check period on Friday 21 June.
+Schools can generate ‘try it out’ PINs from Monday 28 April until the end of the check period on Friday 20 June.

 Pupils can use their PINs for the ‘try it out’ check multiple times throughout the day.
 Schools can generate PINs from 6am, but pupils cannot use them until 8am.
 They will expire at 4pm each day, so schools will have to generate a new school password and pupil PINs if pupils use the ‘try it out’ check on more than one day.